calebephrem/unique-custom-id/README.md

 ## 🧬 What’s Under the Hood?

 UCID runs independently without any dependencies — just pure JavaScript magic ✨.

-It uses:

-- 🌀 Fisher-Yates Shuffle
-- 🎲 Random Math
+It uses Fisher-Yates Shuffle, Random Math etc.
-- 🔁 Nested Loops
-- 🔗 Chained Statements

 ## 🛠️ How to Use It